IrinaMax/Graph-Analysis-on-youtube-scaring-data/README.md

 ### Graph and Sentiment Analysis of youtube actor
 ## Jennifer Jenikins video's analises
-this script was created for my frind on You tube to implement her network and Sentiment Analysis og the comments
+this script was created for my frind on You tube to implement her network and Sentiment Analysis of the comments of some of her video

      #the links id is   pZvf2DsYGzE, BZUtM-McyJk, WUZehy-2eHc, ky_1LIZWPDI, XCvqwFInXes&t=942s
-     setwd( "/Users/irinamahmudjanova/Documents/STUDY/DATA_SCIENCE/DataCamp_data")
+     setwd( "/Users/irinamahmudjanova/Documents/STUDY/DATA_SCIENCE")
     ### Getting YouTube data

      library(vosonSML)